 Skip to main content

-Cordon works transparently with any HTTP client that respects the HTTPS_PROXY environment variable.
-Some SDKs use custom HTTP implementations that need additional configuration.
+Cordon works transparently with any HTTP client that respects the HTTPS_PROXY / HTTP_PROXY environment variables.
+Some languages and SDKs use custom HTTP implementations or different proxy mechanisms that need additional configuration.

 Compatibility matrix